In a blood test, blood is drawn from your arm using a syringe. It is sent to a lab for evaluation. Blood tests check for:

 Many STDs can harm your developing baby.
 Doctors routinely test for

-gonorrhea, which are done by culture.
+, which are done by culture.
 Blood tests are done for:

 Hepatitis BSyphilisHuman immunodeficiency virus (HIV)